howiechu/thermographyProcessing/README.md

 # Code to process IR video from FLIR cameras

-Converts FLIR .seq files to .mat files using Flir's [Atlas SDK](https://flir.custhelp.com/app/answers/detail/a_id/1275/~/free-download-instructions-for-the-atlas-sdk) (matlab code)
+Converts FLIR .seq files to .mat files using Flir's [Science File SDK](https://flir.custhelp.com/app/account/fl_download_software) (matlab code)
-- Needs FlirMovieReader .dlls/.m/.mexw64 files from the SDK
+- Requires
+    - FlirMovieReader.m
+    - FlirMovieReaderMex.mexw64
+    - fnv.dll
+    - fnvfile.dll
+    - fnvreduce.dll
+    - CharLS.dll
+    - sqlite3.dll (Windows)
+    - zlib1.dll (Windows)
-- Seq2Mat.m : converts the seq video files
+- Seq2Mat.m : script for converting the seq video files
 - Convert_Single_Frames.m : does the same from a timelapse like capture method where each .seq file only has 1 frame

 Processes the resulting .mat files for input into this [electrochemical/thermal model](https://github.com/howiechu/lock-in-thermography-model) from this [paper](https://doi.org/10.1016/j.jpowsour.2020.227787).